 - Always wear gloves when welding.
-Do not touch the workpiece without gloves during or immediately after the welding process. - During the welding process, parts of the skin must never be directly exposed to the UV radiation that is generated by the welding process. - An extraction system must be installed at the workplace.
-In addition, the workplace should be sufficiently ventilated without creating draughts. - The flow rate at the flow regulator must be between 2 3 litres/minute.
+Do not touch the workpiece without gloves during or immediately after the welding process. - During the welding process, parts of the skin must never be directly exposed to the UV radiation that is generated by the welding process. - The contact clamp for fixation welding must be removed from the blue socket on the right hand side of the PUK 6.1 (-) again after fixation welding has been completed.
+In normal welding operation, always make sure that the contact clamp for fixation welding is not connected to the device. - The workplace must be sufficiently ventilated.
+If this can't be guaranteed by a fresh air supply, an extraction system must be installed. - The flow rate at the flow regulator must be between 2 3 litres/minute.